fvafrCU/excerptr/howto_fva.md

 if (! require("devtools")) install.packages("devtools")
 devtools::install(rpython_path)
 ```

-To date you need to use R 3.2.5 for this to work since our Rtools version is out
+If our Rtools version is out of date (which happens frequently) and does not
-of date and does not work for our current R installation.
+work for our current R installation, you need to use an old one.
+To use - for example - R Version 3.2.5,
-Run "C:\Program Files\R\R-3.2.5\bin\x64\Rgui.exe" from a command prompt, set the
+ - run "C:\Program Files\R\R-3.2.5\bin\x64\Rgui.exe" from a command prompt,
-R version used by RStudio to 3.2.5 or
+ - set the R version used by RStudio to 3.2.5 or
-navigate to "C:\Program Files\R\R-3.2.5\bin\x64" and start Rgui.exe.
+ - navigate to "C:\Program Files\R\R-3.2.5\bin\x64" and start Rgui.exe.